ItielOlenick/fintnessapp-frontend/README.md

 # Workout tracking app

-Front-End for a workout tracker Progressive Web App 🚀<br/>
+Front-End for a mobile workout tracker Progressive Web App 🚀<br/>
 Created with React - JavaScript.

 The app is designed to track workouts at the gym as you preform them.